-Servicing a U-20 is a really difficult job and is much more complex than you would think.
-Adaptation of the new flexible PCB into the keyboard assembly requires quite advanced skills and an electric desoldering station.
+Servicing a U-20 is a really difficult job and much more complex than you would think.
+Adaptation of the new flexible PCB into the keyboard assembly requires advanced skills and an electric desoldering station.

 This particular Roland U-20 was of a version that had one single flexible circuit connected directly to the main board without passing through a transition PCB.
 Some U-20’s have an SK-761 transition PCB situated at the keyboard assembly with two flat cables interconnecting the two.

 These instructions do cover all types but we replace the flat cables, flexible contact PCB and add a new transition PCB to interconnect everything in a robust manner.

 The U-20 is very difficult to service due to the way that the boards are packaged and interconnected.
 It is very much “value engineered”.
 The technique below shows a way of removing the keyboard assembly without stripping the whole unit down.

 Remove the rear panel and some of the main board screws holding the shielding panel in place.

 Remove rear panel screws except for ones holding the main board.

 Gain access to the mainboard shielding plate and remove it before putting screws back in along rear edge to hold the main board to the metal bracket.
 Loosen the rear panel screws holding the main board in place.
 The main board will only be tilted whilst the keyboard assembly is removed, it will remain approximately in place whilst you wrestle with the rest of the boards.